keptn-hotday-2021/keptn-hotday-2021/README.md

 - Unleash
 - Dynatrace OneAgent
 - Docker
-- Sockshop (carts microservice) with multi-stage pipeline
+- Sockshop (carts micro service) with multi-stage pipeline
 - Gitea - our UI for Git! (check the installation logs)
 - A simple welcome website (check the installation logs)